ironpeakservices/ironpeak.be/content/blog/eu_digital_sovereignty.md

 Data sovereignty refers to the principle that data is subject to the laws of the country in which it resides.

-For individuals, this subject might be trivial.
-After all, everyone shares data online at their own discretion.
-The stakes increase drastically when we refer to data collected by governments or public institutions.
+For individuals, this subject might seem trivial—after all, everyone shares data online at their own discretion.
+However, the stakes increase drastically when we consider data collected by governments or public institutions.
 This includes medical records, financial information, and government communications.

+The reality is stark: the US government can extract your Google Drive files, Apple iCloud data (without advanced data protection), OneDrive content, emails, and virtually any data stored on US-based cloud services.
+This isn't theoretical—it's happening today under the CLOUD Act.

 Data sovereignty directly affects national security, privacy, and democratic independence.
 If a foreign government can access the digital data from another state, privacy becomes little more than a slogan.